Calculated based on number of publications stored in Pure and citations from Scopus

 Personal profile

-I joined The University of Nottingham as Professor in New Media, Communication and Cultural Studies in 2025 after spending 25 years as a media and communication academic at Murdoch University in Perth, Australia.
-Prior to joining UNNC, I was also Professor of Communication and Politics and Dean of Humanities and Social Sciences at a private start-up university in Australia for 3 years between 2022-2024.
+Prior to joining UNNC, Terence was the Professor of Communication and Politics and Inaugural Dean of Humanities and Social Sciences at Sheridan Institute, a private start-up university-provider, in Australia for 3 years between 2022-2024.

-• Cultural and media policy.
+• Cultural and media policy;

 Expertise related to UN Sustainable Development Goals